Diagnostic Imaging Subsidy Program

 What subsidy is available to cover the cost of the additional analysis?

-To help an owner or trainer cover the cost of the additional analysis, upon referral by the veterinarian to one of the participating practices they will be eligible for a specialist assessment subsidy of up to $300.
+To help an owner or trainer cover the cost of the additional analysis, upon referral by their veterinarian to one of the participating practices, they will be eligible for a specialist assessment subsidy of up to $300.

 Who can submit a diagnostic imaging subsidy application?